AliCodesJava/KnapsackProblem/README.md

-# Coding Challenge : Knapsack Problem in 4 different paradigms & languages
+# Coding Challenge : Knapsack Problem implemented in 4 different paradigms & languages

 ### About the challenge

 This repo holds the Knapsack Problem implemented in 4 different paradigms each with a particular language.

-Each paradigm has 1 or 2 solving methods implemented (for ex. dynamic and brute force for the Object-Oriented solution).
+For each paradigm used, there is 1 or 2 different techniques for solving the problem (for e.g. dynamic and brute force for the object-oriented solution).

 ### Paradigms & languages used